NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 **Step 5**

-Next we make our Dockerfile in the same directory as "server.js".
-This is where we make the commands for our Docker image.
+Next create a Dockerfile in the same directory as "server.js".
+This is where you make the commands for your Docker image.

 ![alt text](../../../../assets/docker/docker-dockerfile.png)